henryst57/NN_LBD/NN/trainNN/Readme.txt

       Note: Generating statistics based on the evaluation file depends on specifying <TestingStatsFile> and <EvaluateFile> Parameters.
 If both of these are not specified, the network will not compute evaluation/testing statistics.
-In the event the <EvaluateFile> parameter is specified but does not exist, the script will report and error and terminate.
+In the event the <EvaluateFile> parameter is specified but does not exist, the script will report an error and terminate.
 Specifying this parameter will result in increased training times during network training.